open-telemetry/opentelemetry.io/content/en/docs/security/otel-collector-configuration-best-practices.md

 [CWE-1327: Binding to an Unrestricted IP Address](https://cwe.mitre.org/data/definitions/1327.html) definition.

+To change the default endpoint to be `localhost`-bound in all components, enable the `component.UseLocalHostAsDefaultHost` feature gate.
+This feature gate will be enabled by default in the Collector in a future release.

 ### Encryption and authentication

 Your OTel Collector configuration should include encryption and authentication.